 Like most appliances, dryers have carbon brushes.
 Made of carbon, they wear down over time, which is how the brushes pass electricity to the motor.
-Dryer brushes average 300 to 600 hours depending on the model and speeds you use most often.
+Dryer brushes average 200 to 500 hours depending on factors such as the model, the speeds you use most often, and how often the dryer is turned on and off.
 The motor will stop when the brushes have entirely worn out.

 Carbon brushes are a low-cost part, replaced by an appliance repairer or electrician, or you can DIY.
 Once replaced, the motor will go again.
 They tend to wear out at the worse time (Murphy’s Law!), so when you’re getting up over 150 hours it’s smart to keep a set of spare brushes on hand just in case, especially during the busy season over summer if you don’t have a back-up dryer!